310mc/https-310mc.github.io-tl/source/_posts/feature_scout/me_research.md

 ## Translation Notes

 [^1]: In Japanese, Souma says foreign words (that are spelled in katakana) in hiragana, to show his unfamiliarity with the words.
-I've italicized these words in the translation.
+I’ve italicized these words in the translation.
 [^2]: Referring to Kanata's shuffle unit story, <a href="https://ensemble-stars.fandom.com/wiki/Princess_Kaguya" target="_blank">Princess Kaguya</a>.
+Please check <a href="https://enstarsmasterlist.github.io/scoutevent" target="_blank">this masterlist</a> for a translation.